php-ru/symfony-docs-ru/security/form_login_setup.rst

     your ``User`` object and gives you many routes and controllers for common tasks like login, registration and forgot password.

 In this entry, you'll build a traditional login form.
-Of course, when the user logs in, you can load your users from anywhere - like the database.
+When the user logs in, you can load your users from anywhere - like the database.
 See :ref:`security-user-providers` for details.